afnanenayet/personal_blog_old/_posts/2017-10-31-using-k-means-clustering-in-scikit-learn.md

    5. gammagt: gamma-glutamyl transpeptidase
    6. drinks: number of half-pint equivalents of alcoholic beverages drunk per day
    7. selector  field used to split data into two sets

 It appears that column 7 is arbitrary.
-For the sake of this exercise, we'll treat more than 5 drinks per day as alcoholism, or some other classifier.

 We can explore the relationship between the data and the number of drinks to see if there's some sort of polynomial relationship or heavy clustering.
 Right now, we will decide that the number of drinks, whether as some threshold, or some polynomial relationship, is our `y` value